Lifeline Paths - Connecting in the Bliesgau Biosphere Reserve

 The rediscovery and revitalization is worthwhile if only to direct the eye in the future to one of the cultural-historical subtleties in the Bliesgau Biosphere Reserve, in addition to distant and deep views.
 "Lebensadern Wege" therefore describes a future-oriented model project whose goals can be defined in a short formula as follows:

-Produce appearance of paths with native shell limestone (or in the red sandstone regions with adequate alternatives) - Revive cycles based on regional material extraction - Preserve valuable historical path embroideries as "soil quotes" within the framework of employment policy measures - Preserve commemorative culture of an almost forgotten artisanal path construction technique - Raise awareness of other design features of lime economy (applies analogously to the topic of red sandstone in the corresponding regions) such as. e.g. house forecourts, dry stone walling, house construction - Promote interests between agriculture/forestry, cultural landscape preservation and near-natural, sustainable tourism - Form awareness and responsibility for creation and for sustainable ways of life.
+Produce appearance of paths with native shell limestone (or in the red sandstone regions with adequate alternatives) - Revive cycles based on regional material extraction - Preserve valuable historical path embroideries as "soil quotations" within the framework of employment policy measures - Preserve commemorative culture of an almost forgotten artisanal path construction technique - Raise awareness of other design features of limestone economy (applies analogously to the topic of red sandstone in the corresponding regions) such as. e.g. house forecourts, dry stone walling, house construction - Promote interests between agriculture/

 The sponsor of the project "Lifeline Paths" is the Local Action Group Biosphere Reserve Bliesgau.
 Cooperation partners are the Regional Association of Saarbrücken and the Saarpfalz-Kreis.